 The lower back portion of the leg is commonly referred to as the calf muscle.
 However, there are several muscles which construct the area.
-When injury occurs, it is common that the Soleus muscle is strained.
-This is not to say that the other muscles and tendons cannot be effected, but rather to help the reader potentially identify where the pain and injury has occurred.
+When an injury occurs, it is common that the Soleus muscle is strained.
+This is not to say that the other muscles and tendons cannot be affected, but rather to help the reader potentially identify where the pain and injury have occurred.
 When considering a calf injury claim, the victim must understand the injury as well as the cause and effect of such an injury to increase his or her chances of compensation.
 Here are a few things you should know.

 Typically, there are three grades of calf injury where strain to the muscle is involved.
 Grade 1 is minor, grade 2 is moderate, and grade 3 is severe.
 The doctor, nurse, or medical practitioner should diagnose and categorize your injury in one of these areas.
-If the injury is a result of a medical procedure such as a surgery to cure deep vein thrombosis (the clotting of blood within the leg) you may have to petition to have the documents released for your claim.
+If the injury is a result of a medical procedure such as surgery to cure deep vein thrombosis (the clotting of blood within the leg) you may have to petition to have the documents released for your claim.

-Minor injuries are harder to receive compensation for unless it can be shown that the injury resulted from negligence and that such an injury resulted in financial loss (such as loss of wages).
-If a minor injury is incurred, do no attempt to make such an injury more grave as it is extremely dangerous to your health, not to mention illegal to do so.
+Minor injuries are harder to receive compensation for unless it can be shown that the injury resulted from negligence and that such an injury resulted in a financial loss (such as loss of wages).
+If a minor injury is incurred, do not attempt to make such an injury more grave as it is extremely dangerous to your health, not to mention illegal to do so.

 Compensation claims are based upon the negligence of an individual or individuals which in turn increased the probability of an injury occurring.
 The injury sustained then serves as proof of such negligence.
 Those seeking to make a calf injury claim need to establish who is to blame for the injury.
 It may be that multiple parties are responsible.
 For example: if a person is injured by tripping over a rise in the concrete and then furthermore spraining or tearing the calf from falling over a stack of goods from a vendor, both the local government as well as the vendor may be responsible (the local government for not fixing the pothole and the vendor for not having his or her goods in an area which persons would not trip over them).
 Again, negligence must be shown.